hippogriffin/woabelfast_summer_project/terraform/README.md

 ## Management

+Resources that will be created in terraform apply:

+- ec2 instance
+- vpc
+- security group
+- subnet
+- private dns zone
+- internet gateway
+- nat gateway
+- elastic ip for nat gateway
+- aws route table for internet gateway
+- aws route table for nat gateway

-# Management security group
+### Management security group

 Allows SSH traffic from dmz subnet to management subnet

 ## Preview

-# Added Security group for DB
+### Added Security group for DB

 - Currently no config added please address
 - Dummy ingress in place for now to allow terraform to build

-# Added Subnet for DB
+### Added Subnet for DB
 - No real config as of yet